-Amazon customers rated this shoe 4.6 out of 5 stars.
 One customer praised the footwear’s Altra room toe box.
 Another said it had an outstanding grip and did not slip like the previous version.
 However, other customers complained that the shoe’s cushion was much thinner than the previous version and hurt their feet during runs.

-This product can cost from $$ to $$.
 Plus, it includes a 300 to 500-mile limited warranty covering defective footwear.

 Saucony Peregrine 8